WebCuratorTool/webcurator-v2-legacy/docs/guides/developer-guide.rst

 -   New functionality changes have a reasonable set of unit tests included.
     This can be enforced through minimal code coverage tests as part of the build process.

+-   Code contains robust instrumentation, which means extensive and detailed logging about the state of operations at significant processing points.

 Code style
 ----------